Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

 for the current tenant.

 ## Hybrid Per-tenant and Shared Databases
-When using a shared database database context based on `IMultiTenantDbContext` it is simple extend into a hybrid approach simply by assigning some tenants to a separate shared database (or its own completely isolated database) via the tenant info connection string property.
+When using a shared database context based on `IMultiTenantDbContext` it is simple extend into a hybrid approach simply by assigning some tenants to a separate shared database (or its own completely isolated database) via the tenant info connection string property.